gaehlerm/SoftwareEngineering/README.md

 There are several file formats to save data or use them as an interface.
 A lot of people apparently don’t even know the most important once of them so I would like to give you a very short introduction.

 The file formats that I used so far are CSV, json, XML, hdf5 and databases.
 Along with some custom file formats.
+There are of course many more as yaml, toml, etc. But for the sake of brevity I won't go into those.
+The file formats mentioned here are sufficient to get your work done and it won't take much efforts to learn the other file formats if needed.

 ## CSV
-// move the code examples into an exercise?

 Comma Spaced Values (CSV) is probably the simplest file format.
 You save numbers and separate them by commas or whatever other character you feel like.
 But this is also one of the weaknesses of CSV.
 In some (natural) languages, the comma character is used for the floating point separator (exact name??).
 Thus you cannot use comma for separating different values as well.
 This overload of the comma character would cause serious problems.